Galih94/EssentialFeed/README.md

 ## Story: Customer requests to see their image feed

 ## Narative #1
-As an online customer
+As an online customer.
-I want the app to automatically load my latest image feed So i can always enjoy the newest images of my friends
+I want the app to automatically load my latest image feed.
+So i can always enjoy the newest images of my friends.

 ### Scenarios (Acceptance criteria)
-Given the customer has connectivity
+Given the customer has connectivity.
-When the customer requests to see their feed
+When the customer requests to see their feed.
-Then the app should display the latest feed from remote And replace the cache with new feed
+Then the app should display the latest feed from remote.
+And replace the cache with new feed.

 ## Narrative #2
-As an offline customer
+As an offline customer.
-Iwant the app to show latest saved version of my image feed So i can always enjoy images of my friends
+I want the app to show latest saved version of my image feed.
+So i can always enjoy images of my friends.

 ---
 ## Load Feed Image Data From Remote Use Case